fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ### Closing thoughts

 The difference between react-bootstrap and MaterialUI is not big.
-It's up to you which one you find better looking.
+It's up to you which one you find better-looking.
 I myself have not used MaterialUI a lot, but my first impressions are positive.
 Its documentation is a bit better than react-bootstrap's.
-According to https://www.npmtrends.com/ which tracks the popularity of different npm-libraries MaterialUI passed react-bootstrap in popularity at the end of 2018:
+According to https://www.npmtrends.com/ which tracks the popularity of different npm-libraries, MaterialUI passed react-bootstrap in popularity at the end of 2018:

 ![](../../images/7/68ea.png)